Line printer: Common characteristics

-In all three designs, timing of the hammers (the so-called "flight time") was critical, and was adjustable as part of the servicing of the printer.
+In all four designs, timing of the hammers (the so-called "flight time") was critical, and was adjustable as part of the servicing of the printer.
 For drum printers, incorrect timing of the hammer resulted in printed lines that wandered vertically, albeit with characters correctly aligned horizontally in their columns.
-For train and bar printers, incorrect timing of the hammers resulted in characters shifting horizontally, printed closer or farther from the next character, albeit on vertically-level printed lines.
+For train and bar printers, incorrect timing of the hammers resulted in characters shifting horizontally, printed closer or farther from the next character, or blurred on one side, albeit on vertically-level printed lines.
 The vertical misalignment of drum printers is more noticeable and annoying to human vision (see the sample pictured in this article).

 Most drum, chain, and bar printers were capable of printing up to 132 columns, but a few designs could only print 80 columns and some other designs as many as 160 columns.

 Comb printer

 Comb printers, also called line matrix printers, printed a matrix of dots instead of individual characters in the same way as single-character dot matrix printers, but using a comb of hammers to print a portion of an entire row of pixels at one time (for example, every eighth pixel).
-By shifting the comb back and forth slightly, the entire pixel row could be printed (continuing the example, in eight cycles).
+By oscillating the comb or "print shuttle" left and right a short distance, the entire pixel row could be printed (continuing the example, in eight cycles).
 The paper then advanced and the next pixel row was printed.
 Because far less print head motion was involved than in a conventional dot matrix printer, these printers were much faster, and competitive in speed with formed-character line printers without being restricted to a set of available characters, thus being able to print dot-matrix graphics and variable-sized characters.

 Printronix and TallyGenicom are well-known vendors of comb printers.
 In 2009, TallyGenicom was acquired by Printronix.